accessibility-luxembourg/ReferentielAccessibiliteMobile/en/referentiel-technique.md

 ###### iOS and Android

-1. Identify in the application the accessibility features described in the documentation.
-For example
+1. Identify the accessibility features described in the documentation.
+For example:
-	- a feature that provides access to a simplified language version of the application;
+	- access a version of the content in simplified language;
-	- a feature that locks the orientation of a screen.
+	- enlarge text size.
+1. Check that the users concerned by each accessibility feature are able to access it.
+For example:
+	- Alternative version in simplified language: the mechanism or set of mechanisms which enable the functionality to be activated must be understandable and identifiable by a person who benefits from simplified language (for example, the use of the [Easy to read logo](https://www.inclusion-europe.eu/easy-to-read/) to identify the mechanism is a compliant solution).
+	- Larger font size: if the mechanism contains text, then the text must be displayed by default with a font size equivalent to 200% of the initial font size.
-1. Check that it is possible for users who need to
+1. Check that it is possible to activate this feature.
-	- perceive the presence of this functionality in the interface;
-	- activate this functionality.
-For example, if a functionality is available that allows access to a simplified language version of the application, then all the components that make up the path to the functionality must be in simplified language.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03): *5.2 Activation of accessibility features*.
+- EN&nbsp;301&nbsp;549 V3.2.1 (2021-03): *5.2 Activation of accessibility features*.

 #### [Criterion 12.3](#crit-12-3) [A] The application does not interfere with the accessibility features of the platform.
 Is this rule respected? {id="crit-12-3"}